 We used the in-situ glider estimates of near surface currents and DAC, as well as ship, satellite and reanalysis products to evaluate the near-surface flow at the glider position.
-Ship measurements of near-surface velocities (30 m depth) were collected using a shipboard acoustic doppler current profiler (Teledyne RDI ADCP Ocean Surveyor, 75 KHz) at measurement point BN from 02 June 2018 until the end of the measurement campaign on 19 June 2018 (Figure 1a), and they were averaged daily for the present analysis.
+Ship measurements of near-surface velocities (30 m depth) were collected using a shipboard acoustic doppler current profiler (Teledyne RD Instruments Acoustic Doppler Current Profiling (ADCP) Ocean Surveyor, 75 KHz) at measurement point BN from 02 June 2018 until the end of the measurement campaign on 19 June 2018 (Figure 1a), and they were averaged daily for the present analysis.
 Additional gridded products were co-located with the glider using a nearest-neighbor routine that calculates a weighted average of the velocities at the closest four grid points from the glider on each day.
-We used daily mean AVISO and GlobCurrent satellite data at 1/4 ° resolution (CMEMS, 2022; Rio et al., 2014).
-Both datasets are based on the same SSH-derived geostrophic currents, however GlobCurrent uses additional modeled Ekman transport to better capture the nearshore wind-driven dynamics.
-Note that the AVISO product often underestimates the westward wind-driven currents, resulting at times in excessive eastward flow, for example in early April when the AVISO surface flow results exceeds all the other products; GlobCurrent, however, at times seems to overestimate the westward (off-shore) transport in disagreement with the observed SST and CHL fields, especially in late April.
-A comparison of the two fields is provided in the Supplement (Figure S3).
-On cloud-free days, surface currents at 30 km resolution were estimated by spatially correlating consecutive images of L2 surface CHL data from MODIS Aqua, MODIS Terra, and VIIRS at 1 km resolution (NASA-OBPG, 2018a, 2018b, 2018c) via the maximum cross correlation method (Crocker et al., 2007; Liu et al., 2017); daily fields were calculated as the median of the available surface velocity data for each day.
-We also used daily mean surface velocities from the GLORYS12v1 reanalysis product (Drévillon et al., 2018; Fernandez & Lellouche, 2018) based on the Operational Mercator global ocean analysis and forecast system which uses the physical model NEMO forced with ERA5 reanalysis data (Madec & Team, n.d.; Hersbach et al., 2020) on a 8km-resolution grid.
-A list of the employed datasets is provided in Supplement's Table S2.
+We used daily mean AVISO and GlobCurrent satellite data at 1/4° resolution (CMEMS, 2022; Rio et al., 2014).

+Both data sets are based on the same SSH-derived geostrophic currents, however GlobCurrent uses additional modeled Ekman transport to better capture the nearshore wind-driven dynamics.
+Note that the AVISO product often underestimates the westward wind-driven currents, resulting at times in excessive eastward flow, for example, in early April when the AVISO surface flow results exceeds all the other products; GlobCurrent, however, at times seems to overestimate the westward (off-shore) transport in disagreement with the observed SST and CHL fields, especially in late April.
+A comparison of the two fields is provided in the Supplement (Figure S3 in Supporting Information S1).
+On cloud-free days, surface currents at 30 km resolution were estimated by spatially correlating consecutive images of L2 surface CHL data from Moderate Resolution Imaging Spectroradiometer (MODIS) Aqua, MODIS Terra, and Visible Infrared Imaging Radiometer Suite (VIISRS) at 1 km resolution (NASA-OBPG, 2018a; NASA-OBPG, 2018b, 2018c) via the maximum cross correlation method (Crocker et al., 2007; Liu et al., 2017); daily fields were calculated as the median of the available surface velocity data for each day.
+We also used daily mean surface velocities from the GLORYS12v1 reanalysis product (Drévillon et al., 2018; Fernandez & Lellouche, 2018) based on the Operational Mercator global ocean analysis and forecast system which uses the physical model Nucleus for European Modelling of the Ocean (NEMO) forced with ERA5 reanalysis data (Hersbach et al., 2020; Madec & Team, 2022) on a 8 km-resolution grid.
+A list of the employed data sets is provided in Table S2 in Supporting Information S1.

-2.5 Upwelling indexes
+2.5.
+Upwelling Indexes

-We calculated the wind-driven upwelling components using daily mean wind stress from ERA5 reanalysis (Hersbach et al., 2020) at $1/4^{\circ}$ resolution.
-To calculate the coastal upwelling index $(U_i)$ , we rotated the wind stress $(\tau)$ components in the alongshore (AS) direction, averaged it in the first 100 km from the coast, and then used:
+We calculated the wind-driven upwelling components using daily mean wind stress from ERA5 reanalysis (Hersbach et al., 2020) at 1/4° resolution.
+To calculate the coastal upwelling index (U_i) , we rotated the wind stress (τ) components in the alongshore (AS) direction, averaged it in the first 100 km from the coast, and then used: